 Two sensing elements are protected within the sensor assembly.
 Through a series of thermal and electronic reactions, these elements produce an output that is proportional to the detection range of the sample draw detector.
-The LEL transmitter converts the output to a 4 - 20 mA signal which can be used by a recording or monitoring device.
+The signal from the sensor is sent to a controller.